SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout.md

 ---
 uid: help-en-screen-designer-edit-layout
 title: Edit main cards layout
-description: In this how-to guide, you’ll learn how to edit a layout.
+description: In this how-to guide, you will learn how to edit a layout.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: screen designer, layout, field